 Here is The Circle of Ceridwen Cookery Book(let), a collection of easy and authentic 9th century recipes – a time when all food was “clean food”.
 These are the recipes enjoyed by the characters in the best-selling Historical Adventure series, The Circle of Ceridwen Saga.
-To read more about the Book(let) just click here.
+If you would like to purchase the new expanded version of the Cookery Book(let) you can learn more here.
 Watch my fun short video about making Honey Cakes.

 The Cookery Book(let)

 The Circle of Ceridwen Cookery Book(let) comes in two forms.
 The first 8 page PDF version is specially formatted to be printed out as a folding booklet.
 The second PDF version is 16 pages long and is meant to be used on your phone, tablet or laptop in the kitchen, or can be printed out on individual sheets of paper.
 Both versions contain all recipes and illustrations.
 Take one, or both, and happy cooking.

 To make the folding booklet follow these steps (don’t worry – it’s easy):

 - You will need a total of four (4) sheets of 8 ½ x 11 inch paper.

 - You will be printing one page at a time.
 Set your printer page layout to Landscape and set page scaling to “fit”.

 - Print the first page which will have the front cover on it and the Pyewacket Press emblem.

 - Remove the printed page from your printer, turn it over and insert so that the front cover goes in first.

 - Print the second page on the back of the first page and remove.